crittermike/personal-blog/src/pages/ramblings/drushful-thinking.md

     drush sql-drop

 Sometimes, it's useful to be able to automate running arbitrary SQL commands on multiple environments, and that's pretty easy too.
-Say for example that you quickly want to get the username for uid 1 on the prod environment (the ""drush user-information"" command would be much better for this, but shut up).
+Say for example that you quickly want to get the username for uid 1 on the prod environment (the "drush user-information" command would be much better for this, but shut up).

     drush @foo-prod sqlq 'select name from users where uid = 1'